Best Morningstar Alternatives

 Free; Plus from $49.99/year

-Yahoo Finance remains the most widely used free financial data platform in the world, offering real-time quotes, news, financial statements, and portfolio tracking.
-While it doesn't match Morningstar's depth of analysis or proprietary ratings, it covers the basics well and integrates with a massive ecosystem of financial news.
-Its Plus tier adds advanced charting, research reports, and enhanced screener features.
+Yahoo Finance remains the most widely used free financial data platform in the world, offering real-time quotes, news, financial statements, and portfolio tracking at no cost for the core features.
+While it doesn't match Morningstar's depth of analysis or proprietary star ratings, it covers the basics well and integrates with a massive ecosystem of financial news and third-party apps, which is part of why it remains so widely used.
+Its Plus tier, from $49.99/year, adds advanced charting, research reports, and enhanced screener features for investors who outgrow the free version.
+The tradeoffs versus Morningstar are exactly what you'd expect from a free, general-purpose platform: there are no proprietary ratings or in-depth analyst research comparable to Morningstar's star system, and the free tier's ad-heavy experience is a real downside if a clean interface matters to you.

 Pros